Jump toUpdate content

 Click Create an Instance.
 The Instance creation wizard displays.

-You can choose the NextCloud image in the InstantApps tab:
+Choose the NextCloud image in the InstantApps tab:

 Follow the remaining steps to create your Instance.